Barclays treasurer de Vitry to leave

-LONDON Barclays' (BARC.L) group treasurer is leaving the British bank, marking the departure of another of the senior investment bankers who moved up through the ranks under former boss Bob Diamond.
+LONDON Oct 9 Barclays' group treasurer is leaving the British bank, marking the departure of another of the senior investment bankers who moved up through the ranks under former boss Bob Diamond.

 Benoit de Vitry has been at Barclays for 13 years and been treasurer since late 2011.
 Chief Executive Antony Jenkins told staff in a memo this week de Vitry had decided to spend more time with his family, and will leave in December.